ma-barbour/pwhl/README.md

-Functions for accessing the PWHL's API.
+Functions for accessing and using the PWHL's API.